Astor63/BL2-Mods/readme.md

 This Read Me is just here as a quick synopsis, for detailed informations, each Mod has is own Read Me (and even a Changelog), so don't hesitate -whoosh!- to give a look on it.

 * * * * *

+## [Custom Gear] Plasma Caster Dahl Prototype SX-1

+The Prototype SX-1 was great and really a powerful and dangerous weapon, except that the plasma ball will only explode when coming in contact with a enemy and the missed shots disintegrate instantly "pschitt" like a damp squib (without exploding!) in a tiny cloud of pink smoke.

+ * * * * *

+## [Custom Gear] SMG Dahl Discord Solver - Bloody Edition

+In their early days in the making of weapons, Dahl, in collaboration with Torgue create the Discord Solver, a SMG who fire explosive bullet.

+Unfortunately, the agreement between the two weapons manufacturers did not last long, and the production of the SMG stopped quickly -How ironic for a weapon that's named Discord Solver!- and Torgue created the Pocket Rocket.

+Anyway, remnant of the past, a *"lost"* Discord Solver (probably dropped by a bandit?) can still be found... submerged in a shallow pool in Frostburn Canyon.

+* * * * *

+## [Custom Gear] SMG Dahl Discord Solver - Moxxi Edition

+It would seem that Moxxi still has a specimen of the Discord Solver in her private Signature collection of weapons, but no one has ever seen it, not even Marcus ... so maybe it's just a legend after all?

+... or perhaps this weapon can become the reward given by Moxxi for the mission "Hell Hath No Fury" in Opportunity...
+Who know?

+* * * * *

 ## [Quest Reward] Double Quest Reward Redux